Manu343726/Manu343726.github.io/_posts/2019-03-11-here-be-frogs-battling-dragons.md

 ## What's next?

 Well, I would say the first next step is to add windows workers to the CI pipeline.
-I already did some earlier tests of this recipes on windows and it seems to work ok, so I will push the work once I begin working on MSVC support for tinyrefl (See tinyrefl roadmap [here](https://github.com/Manu343726/tinyrefl/releases/tag/v0.3.3)).
+I already did some early tests of this recipes on windows and it seems to work ok, so I will push the work once I begin working on MSVC support for tinyrefl (See tinyrefl roadmap [here](https://github.com/Manu343726/tinyrefl/releases/tag/v0.3.3)).